-As the #NewJays2018 gear up to arrive in Omaha, we asked the Creighton community what pieces of advice they have for the Class of 2022.
+As the New Jays gear up to arrive in Omaha, we asked the Creighton community what pieces of advice they have for incoming freshmen.

 Below, see tips from current students and alumni for resident hall room essentials, dining hall hacks and how to make the most of your time at Creighton University.

 After class is finished on the first day, go and shake your professor’s hand.
 And don’t be nervous.
 With an average student-to-faculty ratio of 11:1, professors are used to interacting with students.

 “You’ll enjoy the class so much more and be less nervous about approaching them for help if you know them from the get-go,” one current student said.

 The same goes for graduate and professional students.
 Says one professional student, “Trust in yourself and don’t be afraid of your professors.
 They believe in you and will help you believe in yourself.”

 The Creighton community had plenty of food-related suggestions.
 Need a late-night study break?
 Meet up with your friends for some cookies at Java Jay.
 Some ice cream hack suggestions we received: Make ice cream sandwiches with cookies from the dessert table or mix vanilla ice cream with Cinnamon Toast Crunch cereal.

 The best way to make the transition to college life?
 Get out of your resident hall room and participate in Welcome Week activities.
 “You will likely meet your best lifelong friend in those first few days,” one graduate said.
 Another said the friendships she made during Welcome Week have lasted 26 years and counting.